sanjibbehera/InstallingKubernetesInRHEL8/README.md

 # InstallingKubernetesInRHEL8
 Installation of Kubernetes in RHEL 8 using Kubeadm Package Manager.
 The Repo code is example/reference to be used as steps to install Docker and Kubernetes in RHEL 8.
 I have added elaborate steps in the README file.
 Please follow the same.
+Important Note: The default interface naming convention in RHEL8 start with "ens" instead of "eth" as in RHEL7.

     Preview:
-    I used VMWare Workstation Player(Virtualization Software Suite via VMWare) to spin up 3 RHEL 8[8.2 (Ootpa)] VM's.
+    I have used VMWare Workstation Player(VMWare Virtualization Software Suite) to spin up 3 RHEL 8[8.2 (Ootpa)] VM's.
     Within Minimal Install option, booted the VM and below configuration were made to each of the VM.
       1) Login with root user & change to GUI with cmd: <yum groupinstall "Server with GUI">
       2) To make the GUI option as default, use the command:- <systemctl set-default graphical.target>